C.I.C.L. F.A.Q.s

 What is the CICL?

-The Chicago Industrial Chess League (CICL) organizes team-chess matches between Chicago-area (downtown and suburban) commercial, governmental, and educational organizations.
-In addition, we have recently extended membership to area chess clubs which are identified as members of the Illinois Chess Association.
+The Chicago Industrial Chess League (CICL) organizes team-chess matches between Chicago-area (downtown and suburban) commercial, governmental, educational and other organizations as well as area chess clubs which are identified as members of the Illinois Chess Association.

-Founded in 1957, the League now consists of 21 6-person teams spread over 4 Divisions which effectively covers the metropolitan area.
-The season begins in August and runs through April, with special end-of-season activities in May and June.
+Founded in 1957, the League now consists of 23 6-person teams spread over 3 geographical Divisions which effectively covers the metropolitan area.
+The season begins in September and runs through April, with special end-of-season activities in May and June.

 There are no paid positions, the League Officers are strictly voluntary.
 Membership dues go directly to awards and operational expenses.